How To Fix Meccha Chameleon Mic Cutting Out

 Frequently asked questions

-Will changing these power settings drain my laptop battery?
+Will changing these settings affect my other games?